NHIndustries NH90: Order campaigns

-In July 2015, the Egyptian Navy entered negotiations for the purchase of 5 NH90 NFH helicopters; these were intended to serve on board its newly acquired FREMM frigate Tahya Misr and 4 Gowind corvettes that were also on order.
-The NH90 helicopters would all be of French standard.
+In July 2015, the Egyptian Navy entered negotiations for the purchase of 5 NH90 NFHs; these were intended to serve on board its newly acquired FREMM frigate Tahya Misr and 4 Gowind corvettes that were also on order.
+These NH90s would all be of French standard.
 In October 2015, it was reported that negotiations for a "large quantity" of NH90s had reached an advanced stage.
-In April 2019 it was announced that Egypt was ordering the AW149 and not the NH90.
+In April 2019, it was announced that Egypt was ordering the AW149 and not the NH90.